mustafabawany/IPT-A1/README.md

 Note: To display all scripts and their prices, you can enhance your output from question 2 to achieve better performance.

+## Question 04: Displaying On A Web App

+Create a ASP.Net Page which will allow the user to perform all operations defined in Question 3 on a web page.
+All operations should not post the entire page to the server.